Key Survey Information

 - Sampling error: Not applicable.

-- Coverage error: There is no coverage error for this survey.
-FFRDCs were identified through the master list of FFRDCs maintained by the National Science Foundation.
+- Coverage error: There is no coverage error for this survey other than that, if any, from the master list of FFRDCs maintained by NCSES.

 - Nonresponse error: None.